sn0-0wyy/Ramadan-Spark-s-CTF-2025/README.md

 ```

-7.Inside the **Media Library** add your files they will now have a link inside of your platform.
+7. Inside the **Media Library** add your files they will now have a link inside of your platform.
 ![Pages Preview](index_page.jpg)

-8.Load our css inside the Config --> Theme --> Theme Header.
+8. Load our css inside the Config --> Theme --> Theme Header.

 ```css
 <style id="theme-color">